gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: gnatprep

-The preprocessor may be used in two separate modes.
-It can be used quite separately from the compiler, to generate a separate output source file that is then fed to the compiler as a separate step.
+You can use the preprocessor used in two different modes.
+You can use it separately from the compiler to generate a separate output source file, which you then feed to the compiler as a separate step.
 This is the ``gnatprep`` utility, whose use is fully described in :ref:`Preprocessing_with_gnatprep`.